Cross-Modality Neuroimage Synthesis: A Survey: Datasets, Losses and Metrics

 \subsection{Datasets}

-A summary of the public datasets is presented in Table~\ref{tab:summary-dataset}.
-It can be easily observed that most of public datasets can only be conducted on MRI-to-MRI synthesis.
-There is no dataset for MRI to PET, MRI to CT or CT to PET synthesis.
-Most deep learning model research need a huge amount of data due to the neural scaling law.
-Hence, it is an urgent issue that there is no enough data to support the research for cross-modality synthesis except for MRI-to-MRI synthesis.
-In addition, according to Fig~\ref{tab:summary-dataset}, the size of MRI-to-MRI dataset is very small.
-The largest dataset, BraTS~\cite{Chartsias2018MultimodalMS} only contains 3000 subjects.
-Most of MRI-to-MRI datasets contain no more than 500 data.
-Moreover, we can find that a lot of public MRI-to-MRI datasets have no labels for downstream tasks, like segmentation, classification, and so on.
-Since the aim for cross-modality synthesis is to serve the downstream task, it is difficult to evaluate the real quality of synthesis neuroimage without the label for the downstream task.
-Most evaluation metrics, like PSNR, SSIM, are built on the basis of natural image space, which are not able to reflect the quality of cross-modality neuroimage.
-Thus, utlizing the performance of downstream task is a more powerful metric for cross-modality neuroimage synthesis~\cite{Huang2020MCMTGANMC}.
+Table~\ref{tab:summary-dataset} presents a summary of the public datasets.
+It can be easily observed that most public datasets can only be used synthesis for different MRI contrasts (namely, MRI-to-MRI synthesis).
+There are no datasets for MRI to PET, MRI to CT, or CT to PET synthesis.
+Most deep-learning models require considerable data to avoid model over-fitting.
+Hence, it is an urgent issue that there is not enough data to support the research for cross-modality synthesis except for MRI-to-MRI synthesis.
+In addition, according to Fig.~\ref{tab:summary-dataset}, the publicly available MRI datasets are quite small.
+The largest dataset, BraTS~\cite{Chartsias2018MultimodalMS}, only contains 3000 subjects.
+Most MRI-to-MRI datasets contain no more than 500 subjects.
+Moreover, we can find that a lot of public MRI-to-MRI datasets have no ground truths for downstream tasks, like segmentation and classification.
+Since cross-modality synthesis aims to serve the downstream task, it is not easy to evaluate the real value of the synthesized neuroimage without the label for the downstream task.
+Most evaluation metrics, like PSNR and SSIM, are proposed to measure the quality of natural images, which cannot reflect the quality of cross-modality neuroimages.
+Thus, the performance of downstream tasks is a more robust metric for cross-modality neuroimage synthesis~\cite{Huang2020MCMTGANMC}.